thebluebirds/TwiRole/README.md

 * GETAR project supported by the National Science Foundation under Grant No. IIS-1619028
 * Twitter user classification [dataset](https://www.kaggle.com/crowdflower/twitter-user-gender-classification) on Kaggle for training and testing
 * Thanks to the developers of [Twarc](https://github.com/DocNow/twarc)

+## Known Errors

+If after running user_classifier.py and it throws and error, try sudo apt install default-jre.